 2018 to 2020 Vocally Wild continued under the direction of Diana Clark de-Vries.
 The end of each term Open Mic sessions continued under the guidance of Dianne Birch until mid-2020.
 Patrice Marshall continued as accompanist.
 2020 was a disrupted year due to Covid pandemic.
 Beaumaris ANZAC Parade was cancelled.
 Plans aborted for a choir trip to Croatia (under the name Viva Melbourne).
 Planned trip for Viva Melbourne to Choral Festival in Hobart was cancelled.
 Carols in the Park cancelled.
 Diana, Music Director, resigned in October.
 Zoom programme of Christmas Carols by Vocally Wild held in December.

 2021 Search commenced for new Music Director.
 Beaumaris ANZAC Day Parade/Service went ahead with Bill Miles kindly helping out with preparation for, co-ordinating with the St. Leonard’s School Band and directing of choir at the ANZAC Day Parade/Service.
 Dr. Bill Miles was employed as Music Director on 20th April and Vocally Wild rehearsals commenced at new venue – Beaumaris Community Hall - on 21st April.
 2021 continued to be a disrupted year.
 Bayside Carols in the Park was cancelled once again.
 Vocally Wild took part in many outside carols ‘community events’ in conjunction with Bayside Council, Black Rock House, Hampton Cricket Club and Sandringham Hospital.
 Accompanied and led by Bill Miles (keyboard) and Jamie Miles (Viola).
 2022 The continuing effects of Covid has meant a delayed start to the year.
-Hopefully Term 1 will commence on 1st March when our new accompanist will be Sarah Barnett.
+Hopefully Term 1 commenced on 1st March.
+Emma Lippa was employed as our new Accompanist.